Skip to content

 Other key figures include:

-• Agnes Martin, known for grid-based paintings
+• Agnes Martin, known for grid paintings

 • Ellsworth Kelly, who explored color and shape